Who should be our next FDA Commissioner?

 Balaji Srinivasan

 Let’s now talk about Balaji Srinivasan.
 Always "the smartest person in the room", he is a polymathic thinker.
 Over the years he has worn many hats.
 In 2007 he co-founded the genetic testing company Counsyl.
 Later he served as CTO of Coinbase and as a General Partner at investment firm Andreessen Horowitz.
-Recently he wrote a book called The Network State, which envisions a future where technology enables communities to form self-sovereign states connected by shared values.
+Recently he wrote a book called The Network State, which envisions a future where technology enables communities to form “self-sovereign” states connected by shared values.

 Balaji spoke brilliantly about the FDA for over an hour on Lex Fridman's podcast.
 More recently he spoke on the podcast of Vivek Ramaswamy, a close ally of Donald Trump who will soon be co-running the Department of Government Efficiency (DOGE).